OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

       2. Students provide reviews and good resources after finishing a topic in an iterative manner, leading to a curated educational resource after some time.
       3. Students evade mistakes as others will guide them.
 For example, studying without taking notes and studying from interactive courses.
    4. Referrals Help: Connect with people in the server that can, directly or indirectly, lead you to a referral.

+### Mentors

+A @Mentor who can help you advance in your career who is willing to help in the server but on his own terms within his own time.
+No obligations or strings attached.
 ## ACU Comparison

 ### Background